 Because we know that your child's success relies on our communication with you and your family, we will keep you informed of your child's experiences in school and academic progress on a consistent basis.
-You will receive regular verbal and written communication, including progress reports twice in a quarter, and a report card at the end of every quarter.
+You will receive regular verbal and written communication, including progress reports once or twice in a quarter, and a report card at the end of every quarter.

 - ParentSquare: ParentSquare is an application that we will use to communicate regularly with your family!
 It allows us to quickly send messages, complete forms and permission slips online, and easily translate information into your native language.
 It is also how we will communicate urgent messages regarding your student's safety at school.
-We urge your family members to sign up so that you are in the loop on daily happenings at school. - Robocalls: In addition to sending urgent messages and reminders out via ParentSquare, we will use Robocalls to remind you of important updates. - Family Newsletter: You will receive a weekly newsletter that will keep you aware of all happenings in our school community.
-It will be sent home =via ParentSquare each week.
+We urge your family members to sign up so that you are in the loop on daily happenings at school. - Schoolrunner: Schoolrunner is an application where families will be able to check their scholar's grades and attendance throughout the school year.
+All progress reports and report cards can be accessed through Schoolrunner. - Robocalls: In addition to sending urgent messages and reminders out via ParentSquare, we will use Robocalls to remind you of important updates. - Family Newsletter: You will receive a weekly newsletter that will keep you aware of all happenings in our school community.
+It will be sent home via ParentSquare each week.
 This is where you will receive the most up-to-date information about the school calendar, academic updates, and events.
 Please read this carefully. - Family Council: Families are invited and encouraged to participate in Family Council meetings where they can provide input and get involved with school initiatives.
-Dates and times will be communicated via the Family Newsletter. - Family Conferences: Family conferences will be held after the quarter ends.
+Dates and times will be communicated via the Family Newsletter.

+- Family Conferences: Family conferences will be held after each quarter ends.
 During conferences, Report Cards will be distributed and families will receive a quantitative and qualitative evaluation of the student's academic performance.
 Families will also have access to their scholar's report card via the Schoolrunner Parent Portal.
 We will schedule family conferences at the end of the year as needed. - Family Events and Meetings: CIP commits to holding events that will provide you with opportunities to learn more about what your student is learning in the classroom and how you can support them.
 There may also be required meetings for families which will be called to address topics of major importance.
 We commit to holding opportunities for families to hear from school staff in person and virtually. - Workshops: We offer a variety of workshops throughout the school-year that are geared towards families.
-In the past, these workshops have covered such topics as "Reading at Coney Island Prep", "Homework at Coney Island Prep", and "Helping Your student Prepare for College."
+In the past, these workshops have covered such topics as "Reading at Coney Island Prep", "Homework at Coney Island Prep", and "Helping Your Student Prepare for College."
 We hope that families find these workshops helpful and will attend these workshops throughout the year. - Family Surveys: We will administer several family surveys throughout the year, during which time families will have the opportunity to rate the school on a variety of criteria.